IHKYoung/NullSplats/README.md

     - Prompt for a Scene ID using alphanumeric characters, underscores, or dashes.
     - Create the cache directories for inputs and outputs.
     - Initialize metadata file.
+  - Delete Scene:
+    - Remove cached inputs and outputs for the selected scene.
 - Source type:
   - Radio buttons for:
     - Video file input.